neurotech-berkeley/neurotech-course/README.md

 - [Lab 7: Measuring attention using cross-brain correlations](lab7)
 - [Lab 8: Detecting and controlling muscle movements](lab8)
 - [Lab 9: Characterizing EEG responses to smell](lab9) -->

-### Notes

-* We are assuming course takers do not have access to an EEG headset such as the Muse or an OpenBCI.
-This assumption allows us to scale the course as a UC Berkeley DeCal as well as a MOOC on edX and Coursera.
-* We will present demos with EEG headsets and make code/specs available to course takers.
-* Homework/labs will be delivered through Jupyter notebooks.